ECFC Fall 2018 Member meeting: Building Early Education Opportunity Through Cultural Equity, Hawaii Study Tour

 Hosted by the Samuel N. and Mary Castle Foundation, in partnership with Kamehameha Schools and the Hawaii Community Foundation, the Study Tour featured in depth tours and interactions with local funders and early childhood programs.

 ECFC member Al Castle, Chief Executive Officer and Treasurer of the Samuel N. and Mary Castle Foundation, Honolulu HI, shares more about the history and role of philanthropy in building early education opportunities in Hawaii, and what early childhood funders can expect to learn from the Hawaii Study Tour.
-Read the Q & A.
+Read the Q & A and Recommended Reading on the history and role of philanthropy in Hawaii.